Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: System Model and Design Consideration

-We consider both downlink and uplink communications for FLS.
-Specifically, the server broadcasts the GM to recruited FLUs via licensed PRBs of O-RUs' FLS slices.
-To upload the LMs of FLUs' to the server, we utilize \textit{dispersed collaborative/cooperative communication (DCC)} mode (see Fig.~\ref{fig:systemModel}).
-In DCC, we categorize FLUs into (i) communication head FLUs (CHUs) and (ii) deprived FLUs (DPUs).
-DPUs first disperse unequal fractions of their trained LMs to multiple CHUs via low-power D2D communications on unlicensed PRBs instead of communicating directly with O-RUs.
-CHUs then aggregate their LMs with those received from DPUs into a single LM, which is transferred to O-RUs via licensed PRBs.
-DCC allows DPUs to potentially conserve their own resources (e.g., transmit power) and network resources (e.g., licensed PRBs).
+We consider a RAN slice for FL at each O-RU $b$, provisioned with a maximum downlink transmit power of $P^{\mathsf{max}}_b$.
+Further, we presume the worst-case scenario where FL slices of all O-RUs have access to the same sets of licensed and unlicensed PRBs denoted by $\mathcal{R}_{b}$ and $\overline{\mathcal{R}}_{b}$, $b{\in} \Omega$.
+Thus, FLUs experience (i) intra-cell interference from other FLUs in the same O-RU that use the same PRBs and (ii) inter-cell interference from FLUs using the same PRBs in nearby O-RUs.
+This calls for adaptive interference management and transmit power control, which we develop in this work.\footnote{Research directions on \textit{elastic RAN slicing} (i.e., scale down/up of resources provisioned to O-RAN slices) are provided in Appendix~\ref{app:future_research}.} We model both downlink and uplink communications for FL.
+In the downlink, the server broadcasts the GM to recruited FLUs via licensed PRBs of O-RUs.
+In the uplink, to upload FLUs' LMs, we propose the \textit{dispersed collaborative/cooperative communication (DCC)} mode (see Fig.~\ref{fig:systemModel}), splitting FLUs into (i) communication head FLUs (CHUs) and (ii) deprived FLUs (DPUs).
+In particular, DPUs disperse unequal fractions of their LMs to multiple CHUs via low-power D2D communications on unlicensed PRBs instead of communicating directly with O-RUs.
+Afterward, CHUs aggregate their LMs with those received from DPUs into a single LM, which is transferred to O-RUs via licensed PRBs.
+DCC conserves DPUs' resources (e.g., transmit power) and network resources (e.g., licensed PRBs), as shown in Sec.~\ref{numerical_evaluation}.}